 The Vankleek Hill Museum, located in the shopping district, operates out of an 1834 building and interprets local history through the prism of a general store.
 Open June to end of August; and weekends September & October.

 If you like art, don’t miss a visit to the unique Three Owls Gallery, located at 151 Main Street East in Vankleek Hill.
 This gallery is also located in one of Vankleek Hill’s historic brick tower homes.
 Artist Susan Jepchott is happy to greet visitors.
 It is best to call ahead to this busy artist to make an appointment.
 Call 613-678-3049.
 Jephcott was the artist responsible for coordinating “The Bestiary” mural, located on the side of the Home Hardware location, not far from the town’s only set of traffic lights.

-You may be looking for accommodation nearby, but don’t miss a stop at Beau’s All-Natural Brewery to pick up some of their award-winning beer!
-Take a taste tour of the premises.
+You MUST visit Beau’s All-Natural Brewery to pick up some of this award-winning beers!
+Take a taste-tour of this family-run craft brewery.
+Take home some “merch” from the newly-expanded souvenir shop.
 The Beauchesne family will be happy to tell you their success story!

 Vankleek Cottage is located on the ground floor of a Victorian apartment building (circa 1890s).
 There are over 10 rooms full of wonderful ideas to inspire!
 Vankleek Cottage Gift Shop was originally established in 1982 as VanKleek Krafts and Tea Room.
 Over the years, the store has grown in both popularity and size.
 For a small-town store, “The Cottage” offers an incredible selection, while maintaining its country charm.
 It prides itself on its customer service and gifts, home decor items and antiques which are enticing to all.